-556 W. Maple Road (downtown Birmingham)
+556 W. Maple Road

 The Birmingham Museum is located in the Mill Pond Historic District in downtown Birmingham.
-In 1969, voters approved a bond to purchase the historic 1928 Allen House and surrounding land adjacent to the Rouge River.
-Shortly thereafter, the 1822 John West Hunter House (which is the oldest house in Oakland County) was donated to the city and relocated to the property next to the 1928 Allen House.
+In 1969, voters approved a bond to purchase the historic 1926 Allen House and approximately 3 acres adjacent to the Rouge River.
+The 1822 John West Hunter House (the oldest dwelling in Oakland County) was added to the property, and the two are joined by a public plaza with a historic bell from Birmingham's Hill School, demolished in 1969.
+The steeply sloping property features a natural pond and vestiges of a historic pool that attracts a wide variety of wildlife.
+Accessible parking and seating is available at the upper park area near Maple Road as well as in the lower, natural area along Willits.